Frida010/sweden-quiz/README.md

 ### Features left to implement

-- In the future I would like to expand this game and make more questions and levels.
+- In the future I would like to expand this game and make more questions and levels with different levels of difficulty.

 ## Testing